-Topics: Performance Management, Operational Performance Management (OPM), sales incentives, strategy, Analytics, Business Analytics, Business Performance Management (BPM), Financial Performance Management (FPM), pricing, Sales Performance Management (SPM), incentive management, Price optimization, Profitability, Software
+Topics: Performance Management, Sales, Human Capital Management, Office of Finance, Operational Performance Management (OPM), Analytics, Business Analytics, Business Performance Management (BPM), Financial Performance Management (FPM), Sales Performance Management (SPM), Price Optimization, Profitability, Software

 I recently attended Kinaxis’ users’ group meeting and learned some interesting things.
 The company, which has been around since 1995, provides software for large corporations with complex supply chains.
 Over the past decade its product has evolved well past its roots as a material requirements planning (MRP) support tool.
 It is now an analytics suite that facilitates supply and demand planning, analysis and optimization with a focus on sales and operations planning (S&OP).
 This is a discipline that is much talked about but less well practiced, done effectively by only a handful of very large companies (Cisco, for example) and smaller ones that have defined their functional strategy around S&OP and logistics management.
 In our S&OP benchmark research, we assessed the degree to which companies have a broad cross-functional representation in the process (a critical aspect of an effective S&OP effort) by asking which parts of the business were involved.
 When it comes to five of the most important ones – executive management, manufacturing, operations, sales and finance – our research showed that only 21 percent of companies have four or five participating, while 45 percent of companies have none or just one.

-Topics: Planning, Operational Performance Management (OPM), Budgeting, Kinaxis, logistics, Business Analytics, Business Collaboration, Cloud Computing, Business Performance Management (BPM), Financial Performance Management (FPM), Sales Performance Management (SPM), Supply Chain, Supply Chain Performance Management (SCPM), demand, Integrated Business Planning, point-of-sale, S&OP
+Topics: Planning, Sales, Office of Finance, Operational Performance Management (OPM), Budgeting, Kinaxis, Business Analytics, Business Collaboration, Cloud Computing, Business Performance Management (BPM), Financial Performance Management (FPM), Sales Performance Management (SPM), Supply Chain, Supply Chain Performance Management (SCPM), demand management, Integrated Business Planning, S&OP

 In today’s economy, all companies are contending with a dynamic business environment characterized by volatile commodity prices and exchange rates, a shaky global financial system and slow growth in many countries.
 Many of them rely heavily on desktop spreadsheets to support the data collection and analysis related to their capital-asset planning.
 However, spreadsheets have inherent limitations that make them the wrong choice.